chris-rl/SafeConvert.NetCore/README.md

 # SafeConvert

-The SafeConvert is a .NET library used to convert data between data types safely.
+The SafeConvert.NetCore is a .NETCore library port from https://github.com/u0hz/SafeConvert which is used to convert data between data types safely.

-Supports .NET 2.0 ( `#define DISABLE_LINQ` or use [System.Core.dll](https://www.nuget.org/packages/System.Core/) ) and .NET 3.5+
+Supports .NET Core 2.2

 It uses `System.Convert` to convert object, and uses `TryParse` to convert string.